 Interested in a round of golf at St. Andrews, Gleneagles, and other famous courses in Scotland while earning academic credit at the same time?
 This is your chance!
-Enroll now for our new recreation and sports management study abroad program in the country where the modern game originated.
+Enroll now for our new parks and recreation management study abroad program in the country where the modern game originated.
 Adelante Abroad will offer this Golf Study Abroad Program in Summer 2021.

 16 spots ONLY for the 2021 program!

 Earn up to 6 total credit hours.
 Our newest and one of a kind program.
 If your interests include Golf, Sports, & Recreation Science, then this program is for you!

 This four-week golf experience offers a high-performance program that includes courses on the History and Development of Golf, Golf Coaching and Intermediate Performance Skills and work experience at St. Andrews/Gleneagles for a week.
 These three courses provide practical as well as theory and will strengthen the resumes of students interested in sports and recreation careers.